jybragg/field-app/README.md

 - MongoDB/Mongoose
 - Axios

 ### After logging in, the user has 3 lesson options:
 ![Image of initial inventory](/client/src/media/trainerpg.png)

 ### Once, the user clicks on an image option, a dynamic image slider appears.
 Below is a screenshot of the tooth brushing lesson:
 ![Image of initial inventory](/client/src/media/brush.png)

-### Here is screenshot of a different lesson option that displays images of Malaria prevention methods:
+### Here is a screenshot of a different lesson option that displays images of Malaria prevention methods:
 ![Image of initial inventory](/client/src/media/net.png)